×

 7.Further information

-If you are unsure how to assess or manage your particular situation, further advice can be directed to legal@racgp.org.au.
+Discuss conflicts with your manager or the chair of the board or committee.
+If you or your manager are unsure how to assess or manage your particular situation, further advice can be sought from legal@racgp.org.au.

 Advertising